 Radiation Technology/Special Imaging (RTSI)

 RTSI 307.
-Introduction to Computed Tomography Completion Course.
+Introduction to Computed Tomography.
 2 Units.

 Provides an overview of patient care in CT imaging, general aspects of patient care, pharamacology and drug administration, and radiation safety as a final requirement of the CT certificate.
 Examines some areas of radiology management.
 Prepares students for the additional areas required in the National Registry for the specialty area of CT.
 Prerequisite: Completion of the LLU Medical Radiography Program.